junxit/us-congress-bills-117/bill.md

 ## § 2.
 Eligible activities under continuum of care program

 Subsection (a) of section 423 of subtitle C of title IV of the McKinney-Vento Homeless Assistance Act (42 U.S.C.
-11383(a)) is amended by adding at the end the following new paragraph:
+11383(a)) is amended by adding at the end the following:

 > - **(13)** Projects in rural areas that consist of one or more of the following activities:
 >   - **(A)** Payment of short-term emergency lodging, including in motels or shelters, directly or through vouchers.